wroberts/pygermanet/README.rst

 History
 -------

-The NLTK_ project had API once upon a time for interacting with GermaNet, but this has now been removed from the current NLTK distribution.
-This API was called GermaNLTK_ and was described in some detail in `NLTK Issue 604`_.  pygermanet shamelessly imitates the interface of the older NLTK code.
+The NLTK_ project had an API once upon a time for interacting with GermaNet, but this has now been removed from the current NLTK distribution.
+This API was called GermaNLTK_ and was described in some detail in `NLTK Issue 604`_.  pygermanet shamelessly imitates the interface of this older NLTK code.

 .. _NLTK:           http://www.nltk.org/
 .. _GermaNLTK:      https://docs.google.com/document/d/1rdn0hOnJNcOBWEZgipdDfSyjJdnv_sinuAUSDSpiQns/edit?hl=en